 Everything old is new again, especially when it comes to kitchen renovations.
 And, in a nod to the centennial anniversary, no trend is hotter than 1920s-inspired kitchen designs.
 After all, the roaring 20s were an exciting time in society, in fashion, and in home decor.

-So whether you’re looking to totally redo your kitchen with a 1920s vibe or you just want to add a few retro touches, we’ll help you bring the roaring 20s to your home with these vintage-inspired decorations!
+So whether you’re intent on designing a vintage-inspired kitchen or you just want to add a few retro touches, we’ll help you bring the roaring 20s to your home with these vintage-inspired decorations!

 Looking to give your modern-day kitchen a retro vibe?
 Start by recreating the look of 1920s kitchen cabinets, in painted pale green with a white subway-tile backsplash, or shiny enameled white cupboards and a tile countertop with black bull-nose edging.
 Pastels not your thing?
 Go with royal blue, purple, or forest green cabinets topped with a butcher block counter.
 There’s really no limit to the colors that work for your 1920s-inspired kitchen redo.

 Pale pink walls, open shelving, and butcher-block countertops make any modern-day renovation look throwback chic.
 Add pastel cups, dishes, and crockery in shades of baby pink and aqua on countertops, or peeking from behind frosted glass-front cabinet doors.
 Rev up the authentic vibe with a retro-design refrigerator — touting all the charm and style of the past, but with the updated features today’s homeowners demand.